STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: STEREO Pipeline to Extract Experiment Metadata

-In summary, as ABAE is unsupervised its aim is to maximize the difference between embedding of the input sentence and the average word embedding of any negative sample.
+As ABAE is unsupervised, its aim is to maximize the difference between embedding of the input sentence and the average word embedding of any negative sample.
 A negative sample is a sentence from the input data with a different aspect than the current sentence.
-As ABAE is unsupervised neither the aspect of the current sentence nor the aspect of any other sentence is known before and during training, the negative samples are randomly drawn from the input data for each input sentence and over multiple training epochs.
+As ABAE is unsupervised, neither the aspect of the current sentence nor the aspect of any other sentence is known before and during training.
+The negative samples are randomly drawn from the input data for each input sentence\extended{~and over multiple training epochs}.
 The sentence embeddings are combined with an aspect embedding matrix, which is optimized during learning to improve diversity of the aspects.
-Finally, the most representative words of each aspect are extracted from the word and aspect embeddings and the aspects are manually inferred from those.

-\extended{A detailed description of ABEA and its training and evaluation is provided in the supplementary material, see Section~\ref{sec:detailsofabea}.}
+Finally, the most representative words of each aspect are extracted from the word and aspect embeddings and the aspects are manually inferred from those. \extended{A detailed description of ABEA and its training and evaluation is provided in the supplementary material, see Section~\ref{sec:detailsofabea}.}